ConsumerDataStandardsAustralia/standards-experimental/docs/Standards/Simple-Payments.md

 Note that the enumeration values for outbound payments types are to be interpreted as follows:

-* TRANSFER - Account to account transfer between the customers own account
+* TRANSFER - Account to account transfer between the customers own accounts

 In the future additional enumeration values can be added to support additional payment types.